What Is AAC? A Parent-Friendly Introduction

 • Can be personalised to suit the environment and supports consistent, visual communication

-High Tech / Power-Based AAC
+High-Tech / Power-Based AAC

 Refers to electronic devices such as: